rustielin/Blockchain-Notes/note4.md

 turn changes the hash of the block it’s contained in, invalidating the block.

-Merkle Trees — Mining, In More Detail {#merkle-trees-mining-in-more-detail .unnumbered}
+Merkle Trees — Mining, In More Detail
 =====================================

 Previously, we explained for simplicity that for every block, miners